Dania School Safeguarding Policy

 It is the role of the DSL to act as a source of support and guidance on all matters of child protection and safeguarding within the school.
 The Headteacher retains overall responsibility for and oversight of child protection within the school.
 In the absence of the DSL, staff should report any concerns to one of the Deputy Designated Members of Staff who will act in accordance with this policy, Working Together to Safeguard Children, Keeping Children Safe in Education, London Child Protection Procedures (See drop box Dania School policies) and report back to the DSL.

-The Designated Member of Staff is responsible for:
+The DSL and Deputy Member of Staff is responsible for:

 - Ensuring that all staff receive appropriate and regular child protection training and ensure that they are up to date with current legislation, policy and practice and that all staff new to the school receive the safeguarding/child protection policy in their induction pack to enable them to adhere to the school’s policy.
 Because children will often talk to non-teaching staff about their concerns and what is happening to them, it is important that all staff receive training to enable them to respond sensitively and appropriately to what children tell them;